deutsche-nationalbibliothek/ebm4subjects/README.md

 ## What embedding model to choose

-Our code allows the usage of a wide variety of sentence transformer models, using the `transformers` library.
+Our code allows the usage of a wide variety of sentence transformer models, using the [transformers](https://github.com/huggingface/transformers) library.
 However, generating embeddings for longer texts with many chunks can be costly, which is why we recommend using [Jina AI Embeddings](https://huggingface.co/jinaai/jina-embeddings-v3).
-These implement a technique known as Matryoshka Embedding that allow you to flexibly choose the dimension of your embedding vectors, to find your own cost-performance trade off.
+These implement a technique known as Matryoshka Embedding that allows you to flexibly choose the dimension of your embedding vectors, to find your own cost-performance trade off.